Lava-Inc/.github/profile/README.md

 # Lava Inc.

 Welcome to the central repository for **Lava Inc.**!
 We are a team passionate about creativity and we work together to create new useful solutions for everyone.
-This repository gathers key information about our projects, our working process, and how to contribute.
+This repository gathers key information about our projects and our working process.

 ---